Maria Gordon: Politics

 She was active in politics as a Liberal and an advocate of women's and children's rights.
-Gordon was apart of an article that discussed the environments of children in the early 1900s.
+Gordon was a part of an article that discussed the environments of children in the early 1900s.
 She advocated that children, and especially young girls, should be in the classroom rather than in the workforce.
-Maria Gordon protested against the state, maintaining that students should not be pulled out of school so young as they still have so much to learn.
-Fighting for the extension of schooling passed the age of fourteen, Gordon believed that young girls had the potential to achieve more than just voluntary jobs such as homemakers.
-She also advocated for the same lectures to be taught to all since at the time boys and girls were learning different curriculums based on the former norms of society.
+Maria Gordon protested against the state, maintaining that students should not be removed from school so young, with still so much to learn.
+Fighting for the extension of schooling past the age of fourteen, Gordon believed that young girls had the potential to achieve more than just voluntary jobs such as homemakers.
+She also advocated for the same curriculum to be taught to all, instead of boys and girls having different lessons based on gender norms.
 On February 8, 1922 she was selected as prospective parliamentary candidate for David Lloyd George supporting National Liberals at the Canterbury constituency.
 A General Election was called for November 1922 but on November 3, she withdrew.
 Following Liberal re-union between Lloyd George and H. H. Asquith she contested the 1923 General Election as Liberal candidate for the Unionist seat of Hastings, pushing the Labour candidate into third place;

 As an advocate of women's rights, she served as Vice President of the International Council of Women, Honorary President of the Associated Women's Friendly Society and the National Women's Citizens Association, and also as President of the National Council of Women of Great Britain and Ireland.
-She played an important part in the post-World War 1 negotiations at the Council for the Representation of Women in the League of Nations.
+She played an important part in the post-World War I negotiations at the Council for the Representation of Women in the League of Nations.